divanerd/Moon/_posts/2017-04-16-metis_thoughts.md

 ---

 As of Friday, I completed my first week at <a href="www.thisismetis.com">Metis</a>.
-Metis lived up to it's description--it certainly felt like a data science bootcamp.
+Metis lived up to its description--it certainly felt like a data science bootcamp.
 The approach is simple: tons of content, tons of exploration.
 I love the emphasis on application--from day one, we learned techniques that